-The beauty of this ricotta spread lies in the simple, milky creaminess of fresh ricotta.
-I just love the sweet milkiness and soft texture of really great ricotta cheese, and I really wanted it to shine in this ricotta cheese dip.
+The beauty of this ricotta cheese dip lies in the simple, milky creaminess of fresh ricotta.
+I just love the sweet milkiness and soft texture of really great ricotta cheese, and I really wanted it to shine.
 I add a little interest with the rest of the mix-ins, but they’re just supporting actors.

 A dollop of tangy sour cream to smooth out the flavors, bright lemon zest, and a big handful of fresh herbs.
 I love using a mix of equal parts chives, basil and mint, but use whatever soft herbs are sitting on your counter.